 Such type of assisted system is used in Honda Brio, an entry-level car.
 The system is of little use as it just tells you how you are driving and never assists you by controlling the inlet of fuel.

 De-facto Honda BRV ECO

-Beside this fraud ECO light, Honda BRV has several other issues too.
-It portraits itself as a seven-seater car but in reality, its a six-seater vehicle.
-For a six seater car, there is no air-conditioning supply to the endmost seats.
+Besides this fraud ECO light, Honda BRV has several other issues too.
+It portraits itself as a seven-seater car but in reality, it’s a six-seater vehicle.
+For a six-seater car, there is no air-conditioning supply to the endmost seats.

 Some readers will be surprised to know that Honda BRV was launched in Pakistan in a very crude and sneaky manner.
 The company asked for the pre-bookings of the car by showing just a picture while hiding its specs.
 This might be the only such launch in the world.

 With the new auto policy in place to encourage new entrants in the market, we hope that companies follow the international business rules and fair play strategies while offering value for money vehicles.